How do investors allocate their money? Real data from M1 portfolios

 M1 Team April 16, 2026

-These figures come from real, anonymized portfolio data across M1’s platform — reflecting how investors actually deploy capital across three dimensions: cash allocation, margin usage, and automation adoption.
+These figures come from real, anonymized portfolio data across M1’s platform — reflecting how investors actually deploy capital across multiple behavioral dimensions, including cash allocation, margin usage, automation adoption, holdings breadth, and portfolio concentration.
 Each metric is defined and presented with M1’s aggregate data so investors can benchmark their own approach.

 This content is for educational and informational purposes only and does not constitute personalized financial advice.
 All data reflects aggregate, anonymized M1 portfolio trends and does not represent any individual account.
 Investing involves risk, including the possible loss of principal.
 Past performance is not indicative of future results.